roshnirifa/Automated_GitHub_Acceptance_Tests_with_Cucumber/README.md

 ## Project Summery
 This project contains browser-based acceptance tests for GitHub using the Cucumber framework.
-The tests are designed to validate specific acceptance criteria for GitHub's landing page when accessed by guests (not logged in).
-The key features that will be tested are:
+The tests are designed to validate specific acceptance criteria for GitHub's landing page when accessed by guests (not logged in)

 ## frameWork
-- cucumber
+- Cucumber
 - Cucumber Junit
 - Selenium